kube-rs/website/docs/controllers/reconciler.md

 ### Combining Idempotent Operations

-A naive approach to the above problem might be to take a shortcut, and simply **check if the work has been done**, and if not, do it:
+The naive approach to the above problem would be to **check if the work has been done**, and if not, do it:

 ```rust
 if pod_missing {